Prices varying for each event. Visit the website for more details - http://isleofwightfestivalofrunning.co.uk/

 The Freshwater 5K passes another historic site, Alfred Lord Tennyson’s magnificent home, Farringford.

-Younger members of the family can join the Junior Fun Run, around fields adjoining the West Wight Sports & Community Centre.
+Younger members of the family can join the Childrens Fun Run, around fields adjoining the West Wight Sports & Community Centre.

 Map & Directions